 1 – To correct immediate behavior.
 2 – To teach a lesson.
 3 – To give tools that build self-discipline and emotional control.
 4 – To build the parent/child relationship.

-Let’s examine how this applies to a few typical situations so that you can begin to understand how these four purposes colors almost every discipline situation with your child.
+Let’s examine how this applies to a few typical situations so that you can begin to understand how these four purposes color almost every discipline situation with your child.

 Your child is having a temper tantrum in a store because you won’t buy a new toy.

-4 – Build the relationship Demonstrate leadership, understanding and patience.
+4 – Build the relationship by demonstrating leadership, understanding and patience.

 Your two children are squabbling over a toy.

 1 – Correct immediate behavior.
 Put the toy on the counter while you get your children to stop tussling and pay attention to you.

 2 – Teach a lesson.
 Children need to learn how to share toys and take turns.

 3 – Give tools to build self-discipline and emotional control.
 Help children by setting a timer so each can have a five-minute turn with it.
 Show them how to do this in the future without your help.

 4 – Build the relationship.
 Show them how to play together and how to settle disputes.
 Show them that they can look to you for help in handling problems.